nycdsa/tech-action-working-group/src/_posts/2017-11-03-socialists-on-damore.md

 1. Damore’s pseudoscientific claims about biology, a kind of biological determinism, were used to justify discrimination against women in tech.
 What are other examples of such biological determinism being invoked by the Right?

 2. What are the limitations of opposing the Right’s biological determinism by meticulously debunking their claims?
-What do we do if, in certain cases, the science is actually on their side?